 Luke Beck Kreider

-- Goshen College: BA in Religion; Peace, Justice & Conflict Studies
+- Goshen College - BA Religion; Peace, Justice & Conflict Studies

 Luke Beck Kreider works in religious ethics and the environmental humanities, focusing on environmental and political thought in the Christian tradition.
 His primary areas of teaching and research include religion & ecology, environmental ethics, religion & conflict/peace studies, and Christian social thought.
-At UVA he helped to design and administer a new interdisciplinary Master’s concentration in Religion, Politics & Conflict, and his research in the environmental humanities has been supported by grants from the Environmental Resilience Institute and the Institute for the Humanities & Global Cultures.
-His dissertation puts environmental and political theologies in critical conversation about a range of connections between environmental change and violence, introducing “ecologies of violence” as a problem for Christian ethics.
+His dissertation, “Theologies of Peace and Ecologies of Violence,” puts environmental and political theologies in critical conversation about a range of connections between environmental change and violence, introducing “ecologies of violence” as a problem for Christian ethics.
+At UVA he co-designed and administers a new interdisciplinary Master’s concentration in Religion, Politics & Conflict, and also coordinates the Sanctuary Lab, a multi-disciplinary research initiative investigating relations of cultural and ecological change at sacred sites across the world.
+His research in the environmental humanities has been supported by grants from the Environmental Resilience Institute and the Institute for the Humanities & Global Cultures.

 - Proseminar in Religion, Politics and Conflict